darqos/darqos/doc/roadmap.md

   * Communicating using the selected IPC
 * GUI
   * Full-screen window background, hiding all the host OS
-  * Use PyQt5 (and/or PyQt6) for macOS/X11
+  * Use PyQt5 (and/or PyQt6) for Ubuntu/X11
     * Avoids getting bogged down widget libraries, etc.
+    * For Raspberry Pi 4/400, use the EGL target of Qt (no X11, no Wayland)
 * Bootstrap
+  * Untar / clone source into /darq/src
+  * Run install script, copying stuff into place
-  * Basic shell script, starting up Unix processes
+  * Run boot script, starting up Unix processes
     * It'd be good to have a clean shutdown, so processes should register themselves with the runtime once they're up, so they can be killed.